Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 The Global Business Academy is a summer business program for high school students (15-18 years old) who are enrolled in high school for Fall 2024.

 You’ll create great summer memories in this 10-day, action-packed experience and meet students from around the globe while learning how to use business to create a better world.
-The program includes an overnight stay at CSU’s beautiful Mountain Campus in the Rockies and will give you a taste of college life, staying in the University dorms in Fort Collins.
+The program includes a visit to CSU’s beautiful Mountain Campus in the Rockies, whitewater rafting down the Poudre River, fireside chats with knowledgeable local leaders, and will give you a taste of college life, staying in the University dorms in Fort Collins.

 You’ll gain lifelong skills in international business and leadership, greater confidence, new passions and interests to explore, global friendships, and discover new ways to apply your business knowledge to what you care about most.
 No matter where your future career path leads, it’s invaluable to have an understanding of what makes the business world turn.